We can’t wait to see you!

 Closing Day departure times will be staggered between 9:30 and 11 am.
 These will be assigned and emailed directly to families.
 Parents will park and pick up their camper at the cabin.
-After loading up their belongings, campers can then give their parents a tour of some outdoor program areas and share with them about some of the activities they participated in.
-We are asking that you not go inside cabins or other buildings.
-Unfortunately, we will not be serving our farm lunch to campers or families on Closing Day, nor have a closing ceremony.
+After loading up their belongings, campers can then give their parents a tour of camp to show some outdoor program areas and share with them about some of the activities they participated in.

 Visiting Camp Before Attendance